-Each year, the Bank will send you a Form 5498, Individual Retirement Arrangement Information, to report the contributions you have made to your IRA during the preceding year.
-It is your responsibility to file Form 8606 with your federal income tax return to report contributions to your Traditional IRA that are non-deductible or which you elect to be non-deductible for the tax year.
-It is your responsibility to file Form 8606 with your federal income tax return to report a conversion of a Traditional IRA to a Roth IRA, or distributions from a Roth IRA.
-The Bank will report distributions from your IRA on Form 1099-R or other appropriate tax form.
+Each year, the Bank will send you a Form 5498, Individual Retirement Arrangement Information, to report the contributions you have made to your Roth IRA during the preceding year.
+It is your responsibility to file Form 8606 with your federal income tax return to report a conversion of a Traditional IRA to a Roth IRA or distributions from a Roth IRA.
+The Bank will report distributions from your Roth IRA on Form 1099-R or other appropriate tax form.